How to Set Up Stripe Payments for WordPress

 If you do decide to opt for an existing plugin, you’ll notice that several involve a platform called WooCommerce.
 This is a popular ecommerce solution for WordPress and makes it easy to set up an online store.
 It’s worth checking out, since there are plugins that enable you to use Stripe to automatically accept payments through your WooCommerce store, with a little-to-no extra setup in Stripe itself.

-Now that you know what you’re looking for, let’s review a few of the best plugin options for including Stripe in your WordPress site.
+Now that you know what you’re looking for, let’s review how to integrate Stripe payment gateway in WordPress in a few different ways.

 Many Stripe WordPress plugins are built by third-party developers who represent neither Stripe nor WordPress.
 Therefore, it’s particularly important to choose a plugin that is built and maintained by a trusted developer or agency.
 To use any of these plugins, you’ll need a Stripe account and your API keys.

 Anytime you’re looking for a WordPress plugin, follow these steps: